 Arcing Fault Current – Effect of Gap, Voltage and Electrode Configuration An arc flash occurs when short circuit current jumps across an air gap between energized conductors.
 The event is

-Performing an arc flash study can be complex enough but the latest edition of IEEE 1584 – IEEE Guide for Performing Arc-Flash Hazard Calculations has taken it to a whole
+What is an arc flash study sometimes known as an arc flash assessment?
+Performing an arc flash analysis can be complex enough but the latest edition of IEEE 1584 –

 Plasma – Modify the Arc Rating or Modify the Incident Energy Calculations?
 I am frequently asked questions about the application of the 2018 edition of IEEE 1584 – especially electrode